siavcom/web-ones-technology/README.md

 - Open a terminal in the back-end folder run npm install

+> [!TIP]
+> If you are a Windows User and after npm install you have errors, delete package-lock.json and mode_modules folders
+> and rerun the command npm install

 This procedure install all libreries needed for this project

 -In the project directory, you will find a zip file called web-ones.
 This file should be in a directory called systems that you need to create at the root of your disk where you have your project